deobald/pali-study/study-group/2020-10-07-bhaddekaratta-sutta.md

 paccuppanna [dhammesu]: existing; present. (adj.) saṃhīrati [Pass. of saṃharati] to be drawn away or caught in (loc.)

-> idha, bhikkhave, assutavā puthujjano ariyānaṃ adassāvī, ariyadhammassa akovido, ariyadhamme avinīto
+> idha, bhikkhave, assutavā puthujjano: ariyānaṃ adassāvī, ariyadhammassa akovido, ariyadhamme avinīto

 idha: here; in this world or existence. (adv.) assutavant (nom.): ignorant; one who has no learning. (adj.)